 In this paper we proposed several constructs and algorithms that provide a new way to diagnose and correct errors at the RTL, including: (1) an RTL error modeling construct; (2) scalable errordiagnosis algorithms using Pseudo-Boolean constraints, synthesis, and simulation; and (3) a novel error-correction technique using signatures.
 To empirically validate our proposed techniques, we developed a novel verification framework, called REDIR.
 To this end, our experiments with industrial designs demonstrate that REDIR is efficient and scalable.
 In particular, designs up to a few thousand lines of code (or 100K cells after synthesis) can be diagnosed within minutes with high accuracy.
-Since our methods only rely on correct output responses and support both combinational and sequential circuits, they can be applied to various designs in all mainstream verification flows.
-The superior scalability, efficiency and accuracy ensure that REDIR can be used by engineers in their everyday debugging tasks, which can fundamentally change the RTL debugging process.
+Since our methods only rely on correct output responses and provide support for both combinational and sequential circuits, they can be deployed in most verification methodologies.
+We believe that because of its qualities and its ease of deployment REDIR could fundamentally change the practice of RTL debugging.